-A total of 708 properties sold in the Victoria Real Estate Board region this June, 29.8 per cent fewer than the 1,008 properties sold in June of last year, and a 6.2 per cent decrease from May 2018.
-The sales of condominiums were down 25.1 per cent from last year in June with 230 units sold.
-Sales of single family homes were down 34.7 per cent from 2017 with 357 sold this June.
+A total of 410 properties sold in the Victoria Real Estate Board region this September, 46.1 per cent fewer than the 761 properties sold in September 2021 and a 14.2 per cent decrease from August 2022.
+Sales of condominiums were down 58.8 per cent from September 2021 with 126 units sold.
+Sales of single family homes decreased 33.2 per cent from September 2021 with 221 sold.

-There were a total of 2,595 active listings for sale on the Victoria Real Estate Board Multiple Listing Service(r) at the end of June 2018, an increase of 8.4 per cent compared to the month of May and 35.5 per cent more than the 1,915 active listings for sale at the end of June 2017.
+There were 2,300 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of September 2022, an increase of 7.6 per cent compared to the previous month of August and a 104.6 per cent increase from the 1,124 active listings for sale at the end of September 2021.

 "The good news is that we have seen more inventory come to market, which when combined with slower sales activity, has resulted in more balanced market conditions," adds President Dinnie-Smyth.
 "In the current environment, properties that are well-priced and well-maintained continue to sell briskly.
 If you are thinking of making a move, a conversation with your favourite REALTOR® for an up-to-date analysis of how the housing market is performing in your area will be crucial to your success.
 Another consideration is to take the time to vote in your municipal elections October 15 for candidates who reflect your preferences for housing in our communities.
 Much of our future housing supply and the way Greater Victoria will manage housing needs will be determined by decisions made at the municipal level."